 It’s natural for your body to try to compensate for an injury during athletic therapy, especially if the tear or sprain involved one of your limbs.
 But doing so can result in a lopsided ratio of strength and flexibility, once that injury heals.
 (On the other hand, working on only your injured knee or forearm, might mean that the uninjured limb loses some muscle or range of motion during the rehab process.)

-Instead, use physical therapy to develop a program that works both the injured and uninjured limb, even if different methods are needed.
+Instead, use physiotherapy to develop a program that works both the injured and uninjured limb, even if different methods are needed.
 Of course, targeted manual therapy moves may be needed to work injured joints and muscles.
 But in sports medicine, it’s been found that patients also need to keep up with traditional stretching and resistance training on the opposite, uninjured limb.